rshlyakh/ProjectiveGeometry/README.md

 We follow the formulation in Hartshorne's _Foundations of Projective Geometry_.
 We represent a point as a term of some type; a line is represented as a list of points.

-An _affine plane_ is a list of points together with a list of lines which satisfy the following three axioms:
+An _affine plane_ is a list of points together with a list of lines that satisfy the following three axioms:

 **Axiom 1:** Given two distinct points _P_ and _Q_, there exists a unique line containing _P_ and _Q_.